tinayang3024/ECE1778H1-Group-Project/README.md

     * Ingredient list (e.g., butter, flour, sugar)
     * Measurement list (e.g., 175g/6oz)
   * A button to `like recipe`, saving it to the user’s collection or `unlike recipe`, removing it from the user's collection
+  * A button to share to external app
-  * A button to return to Home Screen
+  * A button to return to **Dashboard Screen**
   * Fallback UI with friendly message if recipe fails to load

 * **Personal Collection Screen**

   * Displays a grid of all liked recipes with image previews and titles
   * Shows a message "You haven't liked any recipes yet" if collection is empty
-  * Each recipe card is clickable to open the Recipe Details Screen
+  * Each recipe card is clickable to open the **Recipe Details Screen**
   * Recipes disappear from the list immediately when unliked

 * **Personal Profile Screen**

-  * Displays the user's personal information after login (name, email, profile picture)
+  * Displays the user's personal information after login (google username, gmail, google profile photo)
   * Shows the total number of collected recipes (synced with CollectedContext)
   * "View My Collection" button routes to the **Personal Collection Screen**
   * Daily notification toggle: user can enable/disable 6:00 PM recipe reminder
-  * Displays current notification permission status
+  * Displays current notification permission status (visible in demo version only, invisible in the deployed version)
-  * Logout button for users to sign out
+  * Logout button to end the session and redirect to **Login Screen**

 #### State Management and Persistence
 The app manages its state using a combination of the React Context API and the useReducer hook, providing a structured yet lightweight solution for handling module-level or medium-complexity state such as user authentication, preferences, theme settings, and recipe collections.
 Context serves primarily as a dependency injection mechanism, enabling shared data and functions to be accessed across multiple screens without the need for excessive prop drilling.
 The main context logic is implemented in `context/AuthContext.tsx`, which centralizes user authentication state and provides context values and methods (e.g., login status, user info, and sign-in/sign-out handlers) to components throughout the app.
 This setup ensures that authentication and user-related data remain consistent across navigations, even when switching between tabs or screens.